vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_3.md

 An old samurai once recalled: “The three families in Lord Katsushige’s era were his offspring, and they were treated equally.
 It was like having four young lords, and so it added to the prestige of the clan.
 The three lived in their residences inside the castle precincts, and the men appointed to serve in Ogi were trusted retainers of Lord Naoshige, and several trustworthy men were attached to the Hasuike and Kashima lords.
 These excellent samurai lived around the castle, and whenever they needed to speak with Lord Katsushige, they would simply proceed to the antechamber, announce ‘There is business to discuss,’ and appear before the lord.
 When men were needed for various duties or tasks, they were summoned regardless of whom they served under, and on festive days and the like, all retainers participated and were treated on equal terms.

 “After Lord Katsushige passed away, Lord Mitsushige took over headship of the domain.
 As he had been raised in Edo, he had little knowledge of the old customs and lore of the clan.
 Even the elder Okabe Kunai was dismissed as a bannerman \(*hatamoto*\) of the Tokugawa shogunate, and Sagara Kyūma was appointed from outside the clan, so they had no veritable knowledge of the Nabeshima family traditions.
 This is why they transferred Lord Getsudō’s[^342] mausoleum in the Kōdenji Temple and partitioned the grounds with a hedge wall.
 They copied the ‘Three Family’ system of the Tokugawa family, and dealt with their retainers as if they were servants of servants, and not of the main family.
 When they visited the Saga Castle they were forced to wait by the entrance.
 Kunai and Kyūma made it increasingly difficult for them to be granted an audience with the lord, excluding them in all matters.
 Those who served the three lords became outraged saying, ‘It was us who brought serenity to the clan through our generations of service.
 There is nothing we can do if these newcomers insist on being so contemptuous, so we shan’t visit Saga again.’
 With this, they all departed Saga.
 Their lords also confined themselves to their own castles.
 With the mausoleum for Lord Getsudō being moved again to Sōchiji Temple, the sense of alienation became even greater.

+[^342]: Nabeshima Motoshige, founder of the Ogi sub-domain.

 “The Nabeshima clan is distinct from other daimyo houses regarding sub or branch families; but the fractious events that transpired were regrettable, and it was not what Lord Katsushige would have desired.
 Recently, it seems as though the families have come closer together, which is a great relief.